RoaaHamoudah/HTML-Web-Assignment1/README.md

 ## General Requirements
    - All links use relative paths.
-   - HTML pages are validated using [W3C Validator]
+   - HTML pages are validated using [W3C Validator](http://validator.w3.org/).

    -